2014 Hiram vs. Mount St. Joseph women's basketball game: Later developments and legacy

+In June 2015, Hill was honored with a brick in the courtyard of the Indiana Basketball Hall of Fame; the brick is inscribed with her name and the word "Hero".

+On July 15, 2015, Hill was honored with the "Best Moment" Award at the annual 2015 ESPY Awards.
+Her parents, Brent and Lisa Hill, accepted the award on her behalf.

 On October 13, 2015, MSJ and Xavier announced the creation of the Lauren Hill Tipoff Classic, intended to be an annual season-opening basketball event.
 The inaugural event, held November 14, was preceded by the "2.2M for 22 in 22" telethon, which aired on three major Cincinnati TV stations for 22 hours.
 Before her death, Hill increased her fundraising goal to $2.2 million (matching her number), and the telethon was intended to complete this goal.
 Immediately after the end of the telethon, a women's basketball doubleheader followed at Cintas Center.
 The opener saw Xavier defeat Evansville 65–57, followed by Hiram defeating MSJ 70–63.
 All paid spectators at the doubleheader received a bobblehead of Hill scoring her first layup; a total of 5,000 were intended to be given away, but attendance was only 3,122.

+On June 11, 2016, Hill received the first "For the Love of the Game" award presented by the Women's Basketball Hall of Fame.
+This award is presented for showing outstanding courage and inspiration.
+Her college coach at Mount St. Josephs, Dan Benjamin received the award during the WBHOF Induction Ceremony in Knoxville, TN.

 Hill's legacy was again remembered at the ceremony for the 2018 Summitt Award.
 Avery Marz, who had planned to start play at Saint Joseph's in 2014, suffered a stroke while moving into her dormitory room that August.
 One doctor who treated her told her she would never play again.
 After one of her rehab sessions, Marz returned home to watch coverage of the Hiram–MSJ game, including the Summitt Award ceremony.
 She eventually returned to the court for Saint Joseph's in 2017–18, and received the award in March 2018 with Hill's parents and Summitt's son Tyler in attendance.
 While accepting her award, Marz remarked, "I had time on my side, and she knew she did not.
 I knew if I was able to find just half the courage Lauren had, I'd be able to get back on the court."
 Hill's mother likened Marz to her daughter, telling the Associated Press, "I see of lot of her there.
 The tenacity and the drive to keep moving forward, to get herself back on the court -- that's exactly what Lauren did."